7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 6/exercise 2.md

 "There was an error: a"
 ```

-See the top of the page for the output to the log file.
+See the top of this page for the output to the log file.